The Clear Edge

 That’s the problem.
 “I know it when I see it” isn’t transferable.
 Her designers were creating work, submitting for review, getting vague feedback like “this doesn’t feel right” or “can you tighten this up?”

-Result: Average design went through 3 revision rounds before approval.
+Result: The average design went through 3 rounds of revisions before approval.
 Her designers spent 30-40% of their time on revisions that could’ve been prevented if they’d known her standards upfront.

 I had her document what “ready for client” actually meant.
 She listed 18 specific criteria: